 - Your portfolio will be evaluated by faculty from the appropriate departments for each course.
 Evaluations are typically performed within 30 days of your portfolio submission.

 - Do I have any recourse if I do not agree with the evaluator’s results?

 - If you do not agree with the results of an assessment, you should request a meeting with the Director of PLA and your advisor to review the evaluator’s comments.
-You may request a review by the Dean of the Chatham College for Women; however, the student may not submit additional materials at the time of the second review.
+You may request a review by an undergraduate Dean; however, the student may not submit additional materials at the time of the second review.

 - How will I receive my assessment results?

 - You will receive notification from the Office of Prior Learning Assessment along with a summary sheet listing the credits awarded for each course with the evaluator’s comments.